mohan-cao/voxspell/README.md

 		/controller (controllers that take user input and process it /resources (resources such as images, videos, audio etc, and stored statistics classes) spelling-lists.txt
-	wordlist *(to be phased out, and replaced by spelling-lists.txt)
 ```